PavanSETTEM-003/State-Table-to-Boolean-Expression-Converter/README.md

 apply as the state table grows.

 <h2>Solution</h2>
-To address this challenge, we have developed a state diagram to boolean expression converter that utilizes the Quine McCluskey method.
-This method offers an iterative approach for minimizing boolean expressions, which significantly simplifies the conversion process.
+To address this challenge, we have developed a state diagram to boolean expression converter that utilizes the
+<b><u>"Quine McCluskey method"</u></b>.
+This method offers an iterative approach for minimizing boolean expressions, which significantly
+simplifies the conversion process.
 The key features of our solution include:

 <ul>
     <li>Automated Conversion: Our code automates the conversion process, reducing the need for manual intervention and